dawsonv/dawsonv.github.io/index.md

 title: Dawson's Site
 feature_image: /assets/images/banner.jpg
 excerpt: "Dawson is a student, researcher, reader, and social commentator.
 This website serves as a repository for almost everything he does."
+description: "Dawson is a student, researcher, reader, and social commentator.
+This website serves as a repository for almost everything he does."
+author: Dawson Verley
 ---

 Welcome!
 My name is Dawson.
 I'm a student, researcher, innovator, and social commentator.
 This website serves as a repository for almost everything I do.
 Read more about my research projects, check out my blog, or get in touch!